Black Hills (SD) Mountain Lion Foundation

 Animal Ark Sanctuary

 The Animal Ark Sanctuary takes in native and exotic animals that don't have the skills or physical ability to survive in the wild.
-Residents include black bears, wolves, foxes, owls and many big cats (cheetah, bobcat, tiger, lynx, leopard).
+Residents include black bears, wolves, owls and many big cats (cheetah, tiger) and small cats (bobcat, lynx,).
+It's one of the few places to see badger or kit fox.
+They started in 1980 and expanded into an 80-acre destination for field trip and families. $8 adults, $6 kids and seniors.
+Tours April-Oct, plus one winter day.

 Laguna Atascosa National Wildlife Refuge